 What It’s Like to Work for Red Stag Fulfillment

 Red Stag Fulfillment opened for business in early 2013 with just a few employees.
-They did everything, from managing operations to building shelving and packing boxes.
-One of those first employees was Sam Hughett, now the Warehouse Manager for our Knoxville Facility.
+Those first staffers did everything, from managing operations to building shelving and packing boxes.
+One of them was Sam Hughett, now Site Manager for Red Stag’s Knoxville facility.
 “We started out against the grain from traditional warehousing,” Hughett recalls.
 “We wanted to make a great work environment.”

-I won’t deny that it gets hot in Knoxville, Tennessee, in the summer – it does.
-But our warehouse there never experiences the sweltering conditions that some other fulfillment centers do.
-We can’t run air conditioning in a warehouse-sized space with high ceilings and frequently open loading dock doors.
-However, we use a fan system that keeps our warehouses 10-20° cooler than the outside temperature on hot days.
-And our employee break room has air conditioning, for an even cooler break.
+It gets hot in Knoxville, Tennessee, in the summer, but RSF’s warehouses never experience the sweltering conditions that some other fulfillment centers do.
+It’s not possible to run air conditioning in a warehouse-sized space with high ceilings and frequently open loading dock doors, but we use a fan system that keeps our warehouses 10-20° cooler than the outside temperature on hot days.
+And our employee break room has air conditioning, to give staff a chance to cool down.

-Red Stag Fulfillment offers our clients a commitment to accuracy.
-Perfection is impossible, but we strive to get as close as we can.
+Red Stag Fulfillment offers our clients fulfillment accuracy guarantees that mean their business will never suffer because we make a mistake.
+Of course, perfection is impossible, but we strive to get as close as we can.
 We know we can’t get there by treating our employees like robots.

-Instead, we offer a bonus structure aligned with the fulfillment guarantees we promise our clients.
-After employees pick or pack a certain number of orders error-free, they get a bonus.
-It’s not based on speed or meeting a specific quota per hour worked.
+Instead, RSF offers a bonus structure aligned with those client fulfillment guarantees.
+After employees pick or pack a certain number of orders error-free, they get a bonus for accuracy, not based on speed or meeting a specific quota per hour worked.
 Accuracy is the primary driver for our incentives.
-As the number of error-free packages rises, so does the amount of the bonus they get each time.
+As the number of error-free packages rises, so does the amount of the bonus an employee gets each time.
 We’ve had long-time employees turn down promotions to management positions because they earned more on the floor through our bonus structure!

 Employee break room